 Source: Noda Kazuo, Zaibatsu; Chūō Kōronsha 1967

-The zaibatsu have not completely vanished, but re-emerged as keiretsu, or group enterprises, that are horizontally aligned, with interlocking business relationships and shareholdings and centered on a core bank.
-These horizontal relationships of association and coordination among group enterprises is what differentiates keiretsu from the rigid, vertically integrated chain of command of the former zaibatsu.
+The Zaibatsu have not completely vanished but re-emerged as keiretsu, or group enterprises, that are horizontally aligned, with interlocking business relationships and shareholdings and centred on a core bank.
+These horizontal relationships of association and coordination among group enterprises are what differentiates keiretsu from the rigid, vertically integrated chain of command of the former zaibatsu.

 - Eisele, Ursula, Holdinggesellschaften in Japan: Entwicklung, Verbot, Wiederzulassung und aktueller Rechtsrahmen; Tübingen 2004 (in German)

 - Hadley, Eleanor, Antitrust in Japan; Princeton University Press 1970

 - Hadley, Eleanor, Memoir of a Trustbuster: A Lifelong Adventure with Japan; University of Hawaii Press 2002